rockstor/rockstor-doc/docker-based-rock-ons/zoneminder.rst

 `Adding Monitors <https://zoneminder.readthedocs.io/en/latest/userguide/gettingstarted.html#adding-monitors>`_
 sections.

-You are now ready to add as many cameras as your hardware allows and name their respective **Monitors** to fit their location.
+You are now free to add as many cameras as your hardware allows and name their respective **Monitors** to fit their location.